Kanak0-0/Calculator/README.md

 2. Open the project in Android Studio.
 3. Let Gradle sync and build the project.
 4. Run on an Android device or emulator.

----
-*This README was generated to help you get started.
-Feel free to edit and expand it!*